nickisnoble/shed/README.md

 A command line utility for quickly starting and delivering projects.
 A shed to keep your boilerplates.

+Shed is a working title, other possible names: workbench, anvil, apprentice, butler.

 ## Getting Started
 ~~Install the module with: `npm install -g shed`~~